MUFG Pension & Market Services

 Bribe A financial or other advantage or benefit which is offered, promised, given or received by an individual.
 This may include cash payments or undue advantages in the consideration of the award of a contract or a tender.
 Gifts, invitations to corporate hospitality and entertainment events, or payments of expenses to attend conferences may also come under this category, provided there is the necessary intention to bribe / accept a bribe

-Bribery Bribery includes the offering, promising, giving, accepting or soliciting of any fee, gift, reward or other advantage as an inducement to do something in connection with MUFG Pension & Market Services’s business that is illegal, unethical or a breach of trust.
-It includes the giving or receiving (either indirectly or directly) of anything of value that seeks to influence a person’s actions or decisions, or to gain or retain a business advantage
+Bribery Bribery includes the offering, promising, giving, accepting or soliciting of any fee, gift, reward or other business or personal advantage as an inducement to do something in connection with MUFG Pension & Market Services’ business that is illegal, unethical or a breach of trust.
+It includes the giving or receiving (either indirectly or directly) of anything of value that seeks to improperly influence a person’s actions or decisions, or to gain or retain a business or personal advantage

 Charitable donation Supporting a charity or not for profit organisation with money, goods or services